SvanReilly/SvanReilly/README.md

 ### Projects

-- I'm passionate about creating kinda' exciting and innovative projects.
+- I'm passionate about creating kinda exciting and innovative projects.
 In my free time I'm mainly focused on my own videogame project (Lifetime project just for amusements.)

 - Feel free to explore my GitHub repositories to see my work and learning process 'til now.